 - Teaching them to comparison shop and choose generics or use coupons when it makes sense

 - Challenging them to suggest ways to enjoy time together as a family for less.
-Not sure where to start?
-Check out these suggestions

 - Including children in trips to your financial institution (or an ATM) to deposit or transfer money into a saving account make the process real.
 Consider posting a running total of the dollar amount of deposits and the progress made toward a family saving goal on the refrigerator or a bulletin board.